Ahmed5Emad/finance-management-app/README.md

 A modern, intuitive application for managing your personal finances.
 Track your income, expenses, and get a clear overview of your spending habits with beautiful charts and a clean interface.

+## 🚀 Live Demo

+You can view a live demo of the application here: [https://ahmed5emad.github.io/finance-management-app/](https://ahmed5emad.github.io/finance-management-app/)

 ## ✨ Features

 - **Dashboard Overview:** A central hub to view your current balance, recent transactions, and spending summaries.